-Option Action Risk Type the name or a brief description of the risk. Туре Type in the risk type or click on the drop-down arrow and select the type.
+Risk Type the name or a brief description of the risk. Туре Type in the risk type or click on the drop-down arrow and select the type.
 The selection list is drawn from the global Risk Type list, but any new risks you type in this field are not added to the list.
+If there are no global risk types defined, the drop-down arrow is not displayed.
 Weight Defaults to the weighting for the defined type.
-You can change this weighting if necessary. <notes></notes> Type in any additional notes or description of this risk.
-This text is also displayed in the Notes window, but it cannot be edited in that window. risksave Click on this icon in the Project Management window toolbar to save the new risk definition.
+You can change this weighting if necessary.
+Notes Type in any additional notes or description of this risk.
+You can use the Notes Toolbar at the top of the field to format the text, if you prefer.
+OK Click on this icon to save the data you have entered and to add the entry to the Risk list in the Risk window and the 'Details' tab of the Inspector window , and close the dialog.
+Cancel Click on this button to discard the data you have entered, and close the dialog.

-- The risks described here are not the same as those represented by Risk elements; the risks are properties of a single element, whilst the Risk element represents something that can impact a range of other elements - If you select a global risk type from the 'Type' drop-down list and the associated 'Weight' field is empty, the default Weight value is allocated to the 'Weight' field on the Risks window - To edit existing Risk items for this element, click on the required item in the: - 'List' panel to the left of the window, in Item mode - List, in List mode - Project Management folder in the Element Browser window if this window is not displayed, click on the Browse Element icon in the Project Management window toolbar; risk item icons have an 'Ri' in the bottom right corner - To delete existing Risk items for an element, click on the item and click on in the window toolbar
+- The risks described here are not the same as those represented by Risk elements; the risks are properties of a single element, whilst the Risk element represents something that can impact a range of other elements - If you select a global risk type from the 'Type' drop-down list and the associated 'Weight' field is empty, the default Weight value is allocated to the 'Weight' field on the 'Risks' tab - To edit existing Risk items for this element, display the record in the 'Risks' dialog by either: - Clicking on the 'Construct > Project Management > Risks' ribbon option and on the required item in the 'Risks'